web-at-berkeley/frontend-project-fa-21/README.md

 ### **When is the assessment due?**

-Please submit your exercise by 8:00 am PT on Monday, Febuary 8th.
-We will be unable to respond to clarification emails sent in after 11:59 pm PST on Sunday, February 7th, so if you have any questions about the project, please let us know before then.
+Please submit your exercise by 8:00 am PT on Saturday, September 11th.

 ### **Which browsers should I support?**